MomoSho/aiml2019_tutorial_setup/OPEN_ME.md

     ```
     bash tutorials_setup/download_data.sh
     ```
     This will take some time.
-The end result is a new folder named 'data' appearing.
+The end result will be 2 new folders named 'data' and 'output' appearing.
     Within it, there should be 4 subfolders, pretrained_model, testing, validation, and training.
     Then within the aiml_symposium.ipynb notebook file, under the section titled "Constants" in the early sections of the file, set the TOP_INPUT_DIR_NAME and OUTPUT_DIR_NAME variables to the following: